danielrab/gurps-easy-combat/README.md

 # GURPS Easy Combat

-## Goal: automate prts of combat in GURPS to make it go smoother.
+## Goal: the module aims to streamline combat for the in the GURPS system by providing popups to choose maneuvers, attacks, and defenses, and more.

 ## Dependencies:
 - socketlib

 ## implemented features:
+- maneuver selector
-- attack chooser prototype
+- attack selector
-- attack-defence-damage flow
+- defense selector

 ## To Do list:
-- maneuver selector
-- defense chooser
 - better attack chooser
 - automatic range penalty
 - readied weapon tracker